-- Make the tibial cut directly in the slot of the ORIGIN® KNEE-PLAN® tibial cut guide.
-[Fig.46] - Once the tibial cut is completed, axially remove the oblique drill pin using the pin removal forceps, then extract the ORIGIN[®] KNEE-PLAN[®] tibial cut guide. - Mark the planned tibial rotation by making a mark in the middle of the two drill pins with the electrocautery marker. - Keep the two drill pins in place in case of tibial recut. - Finish the posterior tibial resection, usually using an osteotome or an electrocautery marker.
-[Fig.47] - > Important: During ORIGIN[®] planning, the prosthetic joint line is planned based on the constitutional femoral joint line (reproduction of the best match of patient's anatomy).
+- Make the tibial cut directly in the slot of the ORIGIN® KNEE-PLAN® guide.
+(Fig.43) - Once the tibial cut is completed, axially remove the oblique drill pin using the pin removal forceps, then extract the ORIGIN® KNEE-PLAN® tibial guide. - Mark the planned tibial rotation by making a mark in the middle of the two drill pins with the electrocautery marker. - Keep the two drill pins in place in case of tibial recut. - Finish the posterior tibial resection, usually using an osteotome or an electrocautery marker.
+(Fig.44) - > Important: Care shall be taken not to damage the PCL during the tibial cut.
+(Fig.45) - Important: During ORIGIN® planning, the prosthetic joint line is always planned based on the constitutional femoral joint line (reproduction of the best match of patient's anatomy).

-In case on knee laxity before tibial resection, it is possible to reduce the tibial resection by 2 to 4 mm.
-Position the single-use recut guide on the two frontal drill pins by inserting the drill pins into the holes marked "+2" or "+4" which respectively correspond to -2 mm and -4 mm of resection compared to the initial cut.
-[Fig.54]
+In case on knee laxity before tibial resection, it is possible to reduce the tibial resection by 2 to 4 mm.Position the singleuse recut guide on the two frontal drill pins by inserting the drill pins into the holes marked "+2" or "+4" which respectively correspond to -2 mm and -4 mm of resection compared to the initial cut.
+[Fig.52]

-Important: The recommended saw blade thickness for guaranteed precision with the ORIGIN[®] KNEE-PLAN[®] cut guide slot is 1.37 mm.
+Important: The recommended saw blade thickness for guaranteed precision with the ORIGIN® KNEE-PLAN® guide slot is 1.37 mm.
 Using a thinner saw blade could compromise guide reliability.
 The saw blade shall touch bone prior to initiation of the saw blade.